sportedik12-hub/online-store-sales-analysis/README.md

 - Analysis of customers, products, countries, and revenue

 ## Summary

 In this project, I analyzed online store sales to identify the most profitable customers, countries, and products.
 I calculated key business metrics and applied advanced SQL techniques, including Common Table Expressions (CTEs) and window functions, to generate meaningful business insights.

-In this project, I analyzed online store sales to identify the most profitable customers, countries, and products.
-I calculated key business metrics and applied advanced SQL techniques, including Common Table Expressions (CTEs) and window functions, to generate meaningful business insights.